-- have worked continuously for six months - have reported for work on at least 80% of all working days (\) - have worked for at least five days a week or 217 days a year
+- have worked continuously for six months - have reported for work on at least 80% of all working days - have worked for at least five days a week or 217 days a year

-Even in cases where they work only four days or less a week or 216 days or less a year, they shall be granted annual paid leave of the same amount as regular employees, if their prescribed working hours are at least 30 hours a week.
+Even in cases where they work only four days or less a week or 216 days or less a year, if their prescribed working hours are at least 30 hours a week, they shall be granted the same amount of annual paid leave as regular employees.

-Workers whose prescribed working hours are four days or less a week or 216 days or less a year, and whose prescribed working hours are less than 30 hours a week, are granted annual paid leave in accordance with the prescribed number of their working days.
+Workers whose prescribed working days are four days or less a week or 216 days or less a year, and whose prescribed working hours are less than 30 hours a week, are granted annual paid leave in accordance with the prescribed number of working days.